Self-love and self-care are inextricably linked to personal and political power

 The opposite of this is, “I value my own body for the muscles and the joy and the dancing and the work that it does, and for the fact that it’s alive.
 I value it for me.
 Therefore, it is worthy of care for me—not because I’m trying to appear a certain way, or be something for other people.”
 And that is one of the deep themes in our whole product line.

-Here, then, is a set of Eight New Year’s Resolutions for 2019:
+Here, then, is a set of Eight Resolutions:

 1 — I notice and dismantle any internalized rejection of me—any marginalization of me because of my female body.